 The Bureau of Labor Statistics (BLS) projects that medical and health service management positions will grow by 20% from 2016 through 2026, a rate significantly higher than the national average for all occupations.
 The BLS also projects that demand for health information technicians will increase by 13% in the same period.

-- Online Bachelor’s in Health Informatics Careers
+The 20 Best Online Bachelor’s in Health Informatics Programs

-Online Bachelor’s in Health Informatics Degree Program Ranking Guidelines
+Online Bachelor’s in Health Informatics Degree Program Ranking Guidelines:

 We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.